-In Karwaan, we meet the first protagonist Avinash (Dulquer Salman), an IT professional- who seems to be a lonely and lost guy.
-As a college going kid when he was more interested in pursuing a career in photography, he couldn’t live his dream because of his authoritarian father.
+In ‘Karwaan’, we meet the first protagonist Avinash (Dulquer Salman), an IT professional- who seems to be a lonely and lost guy.
+As a college-going kid when he was more interested in pursuing a career in photography, he couldn’t live his dream because of his authoritarian father.

 Avinash never had an easy bond with his father.
-So, when one day he hears the news of the untimely death of his father in a road accident, he was clueless of the whole situation and his reaction was never emotional.
+So, when one day he hears the news of the untimely death of his father in a road accident, he was clueless about the whole situation and his reaction was never emotional.
 He, however, wanted to do all the religious rituals by receiving the body of his father in a coffin.

-This is where things become sidesplitting in a strange way when the dead body he received from the cargo department turns out to be of some lady, who also died in the same trip.
+This is where things become sidesplitting in a strange way when the dead body he received from the cargo department turns out to be of some lady, who also died on the same trip.

 His search for his father’s body takes him and his friend Shaukat (Irrfan Khan) from Bengaluru to Kochi.
 Shaukat also had complex family issues with his father that had forced him out of his house in his childhood probably.

-Watch the Movie Trailer – Karwaan
+Watch the Movie Trailer – ‘Karwaan’

-Irrfan Khan’s character is probably the wisely written and probably apt for the actor.
+Irrfan Khan’s character is probably wisely written and probably apt for the actor.
 His behavior and madness are very much likable with exceptional comic timing.
 In fact, other than the three lead characters, even the side acts play crucial roles in driving the key message forward.

 While I would not say it is the finest written piece, ‘Karwaan’ with its amazing music, absolutely stunning cinematography and relatable characters is definitely a must-watch.
 Yes, it’s much better than many of the road movies we have watched lately.